scott-kiester/setlist-esp32/README.md

 project does not rely on the Arduino libraries, and uses ESP-IDF/FreeRTOS instead.

 # Note
 Please be aware that this is a hobby project.
 It's not complete, and there are a handful of minor, annoying bugs.
-It is, however, functional enough and reliable enough that I've relied on it for every gig I've played for the past year.
+However, it is functional enough and reliable enough that I've used on it for every gig I've played for the past year.
 Most of my efforts now are going into a new version that supports a larger touch screen and uses
 [LVGL](https://github.com/lvgl/lvgl) for the UI.

 # Usage